liamsmith3194/personal-best-pt/README.md

     ![Testimonials Page](https://raw.githubusercontent.com/liamsmith3194/personal-best-pt/main/assets/readme-images/testimonials-section.PNG)

 -   ### Contact Page ###
-    -   Returning to the earlier theme of image and opacity the contact form is easy read and use, with standard personal information and then a dropdown choice for the goal of this user.
+    -   Returning to the earlier theme of image and opacity the contact form is easy to read and use, with standard personal information and then a dropdown choice for the goal of this user.
     -   The options link back to the services on offer from the services section.
     -   An interactive map is shown below the form with the option to expand or use directions.
     -   The footer contains links to social media such as Facebook, Twitter and Instagram.